 Despite that, your likelihood of earning above average results is higher with the Chase Freedom®.
 If you wish to learn more about this card and what makes it one of our favorite, check out its review.

 Wells Fargo Cash Back® Card vs Blue Cash Preferred® Card from American Express

-The Blue Cash Preferred® Card from American Express gives users 6% Cash Back at U.S. supermarkets up to $6,000 per year in purchases (then 1%), 3% Cash Back at U.S. gas stations, 6% cash back on select U.S. streaming subscriptions and 3% cash back on transit including taxis/rideshare, parking, tolls, trains, buses and more.
+The Blue Cash Preferred® Card from American Express gives users 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+3% Cash Back at U.S. gas stations and 1% Cash Back on other purchases.
 It also has an annual fee of $95 (See Rates & Fees).
 Again, like most reward credit cards, this card maintains these rates for as long as you are a cardmember in good standing.
 Therefore, while you won’t be able to initially match the gas savings you’d get through the Wells Fargo Cash Back® Card, that can be compensated for over a year or two.

 In the short-term, the Blue Cash Preferred® Card from American Express offers individuals a welcome bonus – something the Wells Fargo card doesn’t do.
 The Blue Cash Preferred® Card from American Express gives consumers $250 cash back after they spend at least $1,000 in purchases on the card within the first 3 months of membership.